Leading The Transformation Through Disruption

 The lever and the fulcrum

-You might recall what Archimedes said once, “Give me a lever long enough and fulcrum to place it on, and I shall move the earth!”
+You might recall what Archimedes said once, “Give me a lever long enough and a fulcrum to place it on, and I shall move the earth!”
 And this is where some companies face their first challenge.

-People think about IoT, Blockchain, and artificial intelligence (AI) ; they think these are cool technologies.
+People think about IoT, Blockchain, and artificial intelligence (AI); they think these are cool technologies.
 Many companies believe that the deployment of these technologies means transformation.
 In doing so, they inadvertently spend more time, energy, and resources on technology.
 They focus on the lever but miss the fulcrum.
 Pay attention to people, process, and timing if you want to achieve the best results from your transformation efforts.

 Technology is not a panacea; it takes people, processes, and timing to achieve the best results.